 Shortlisted for the NSW Premier's Literary Awards and Longlisted for the 2016 Stella Prize.
 'A Guide to Berlin' is the name of a short story written by Vladimir Nabokov in 1925, when he was a young man of 26, living in Berlin.

 Winner of the Kibble Literary Award, Shortlisted for the Victorian Premier's Prize for Fiction, the Adelaide Festival Award for Literature, The ALS Gold Medal, the Barbara Jefferiss Prize and the Indies Award.

-A vision of Japan as you have never imagined it.
-A brilliant and moving novel about displacement and belonging by the award-winning author of Sixty Lights and Five Bells.
+A brilliant and moving novel - shortlisted for all the major literary awards in Australia - about displacement and belonging by the award-winning author of SIXTY LIGHTS.

 Set in the nineteenth century, this is a powerful tale of a young woman's emotional and physical journey, and a touching exploration of the legacy created by one's actions in life.